Vann

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Welcome to Vann Garden, a renowned five-acre garden located in the Surrey countryside near Godalming.
-This garden features a series of 'rooms' with unique designs, including the Water Garden by Gertrude Jekyll and the Centenary Garden.
+Vann Garden is a renowned five-acre garden located in the Surrey countryside near Godalming.
+It features a series of 'rooms' with diverse planting styles and historical significance, including contributions by Gertrude Jekyll and W.D.
+Caröe.

-- Disabled visitors are welcome, but some areas may be inaccessible, especially in wet conditions.
+- Disabled Access: While disabled visitors are welcome, some areas may be inaccessible or difficult to reach, especially in wet conditions.
 Special parking arrangements can be made in advance.

-On Saturday, 5 July 2025, Troubadour Theatre will present The Odyssey in two performances at 1pm and 6pm.
-Tickets are £24 for adults and £22 for children, with early bird discounts available until 1 June.
+Open-air Theatre: On Saturday, 5 July 2025, Troubadour Theatre will present two performances of The Odyssey at 1pm and 6pm.
+Doors open 30 minutes before each performance.
+Tickets are £24 for adults and £22 for children, with early bird discounts available until 1 June 2025.
+Early access and picnicking are available for an additional £10 per person.

 Historic Houses members visit free except on NGS open days.